-The members of the Committee were Kaj Blomster (Chair), Minna Martikainen and Timo Nyman.
+The members of the Committee were Kaj Blomster (Chair), Minna Martikainen and Timo Nyman until 29 February 2023.
+As of 29 February 2023 the members were Kaj Blomster (Chair), Ilkka Salonen, Minna Martikainen and Timo Nyman.

 The majority of the members of the BRIC are to be independent of NMB and its shareholder.
 BRIC assists the Board in fulfilling its oversight responsibilities concerning management and control of the risks, risk frameworks, controls and processes associated with NMB's operations, including credit, market, liquidity, business, operational risk, conduct and compliance, as well as related frameworks and processes.
 BRIC shall take appropriate actions in response to Group Risk and Group Internal Audit (GIA) reports on significant deficiencies and risk presented to BRIC.
-In 2022, BRIC held eight meetings.
+In 2023, BRIC held five meetings.